cm16161/EdgeKernel/Notes/SYSTEM_REQUIREMENTS.md

 ## Network Configuration ##

-To run multiple networking Unikernels on Solo5, the following commands need to be executed:
+To run multiple networking Unikernels on Solo5, you can execute (as root) the `network_configuration.sh` script to setup 10 devices.

+Alternatively, you can manually configure the network by executing the following commands:

 ``` bash
 sudo su